 Hotel le A, 4 Rue d’Artois:

-We stayed here on a recent trip to Paris before Christmas and were blown away by how fantastic this hotel was in every way.
-It’s a gem.
-The staff were extremely warm and friendly and we were offered a welcome drink on arrival which was a lovely touch.
-The location is excellent – only five mins from Champs Elysees and Arc de Triomphe, and really close to two Metro stations and two lines.
+This is a terrific hotel which ticked every box.
+We stayed here on a recent trip to Paris before Christmas and couldn't rate it more highly, from the warm and friendly staff to the welcome drink on arrival.
+The location is excellent – only five mins from Champs-Élysées and Arc de Triomphe, and really close to two Metro stations and two lines.

-The hotel is very modern and Scandi in style, which I loved.
+The décor is modern Scandi-style.
 We stayed in a Junior Suite, which I would recommend if you can spend a bit extra as it is worth it for the extra space.
-The bed was so comfortable and our room was situated around the inner courtyard so it was also very quiet.
-The shower was a luxurious rain-shower, there was also a bath, and the products are from l’Occitane.
+The bed was so comfortable, the shower was a luxurious rain-shower, and the products are from l’Occitane.
 What’s not to like?

 And finally the breakfast: one of my favourite parts of the day.
 It was a blissful experience every morning.
 The hotel provides a continental buffet with crusty bread, cheese, meats, yogurt, cereal and freshly squeezed juice, and the cafetiéres of coffee are a nice touch.
 In addition, hot food was available to order on request (I would highly recommend their omelettes).
 The waiter who served us each morning really made our day.
-He took such pride in his job, and was so friendly and chatty.
-We loved sitting for an hour or so every morning enjoying the most leisurely breakfast possible.
+He took such pride in his job, and was friendly and chatty.

 Where to eat: